-Pupils of secondary school age 11-16 are entitled to free transport to their nearest qualifying (catchment) school if that school is three miles or more from home.
+Pupils of secondary school age 11-16 are entitled to free transport to their nearest suitable school if that school is 3 miles or more from home.

-2.2.5 Pupils aged 8-11 years in low income groups
+2.2.5 Pupils aged 8-11 years in low-income groups

-Pupils aged between eight and eleven from low income families are entitled to free transport to their nearest qualifying (catchment area) school if that school is two miles or more from home.
+Pupils aged between 8 and 11 from low-income families are entitled to free transport to their nearest suitable school if that school is 2 miles or more from home.

-2.2.6 Pupils aged 11 - 16 years in low income groups
+2.2.6 Pupils aged 11 - 16 years in low-income groups

-Pupils of secondary school age from low income families are entitled to free transport if the school is between 2 and 6 miles and there are not three or more suitable nearer schools.
+Pupils of secondary school age from low-income families are entitled to free transport if the school is between 2 and 6 miles and there are not 3 or more suitable nearer schools.

-2.2.7 Pupils aged 5 - 11 in low income groups attending schools on grounds of religion or belief
+2.2.7 Pupils aged 5 - 11 in low-income groups attending schools on grounds of religion or belief

-Pupils of primary school age from low income families attending the nearest suitable school preferred on grounds of religion or belief are eligible for free transport where the school is between two and 20 miles from their home (see section 5.6 for details).
+Pupils of primary school age from low-income families attending the nearest suitable school preferred on grounds of religion or belief are eligible for free transport where the school is between 2 and 20 miles from their home (see section 4.6 for details).

-2.2.8 Pupils aged 11 - 16 in low income groups attending schools on grounds of religion or belief
+2.2.8 Pupils aged 11 - 16 in low-income groups attending schools on grounds of religion or belief

-Pupils of secondary school age from low income families attending the nearest suitable school preferred on grounds of religion or belief are eligible for free transport where the school is between two and 25 miles from their home (see section 5.6 for details).
+Pupils of secondary school age from low-income families attending the nearest suitable school preferred on grounds of religion or belief are eligible for free transport where the school is between 2 and 25 miles from their home (see section 4.6 for details).